samuelstjean/nlsam/example/README.md

 signals if your dataset is Rician or Noncentral chi distributed.

-Of course if your dataset is already bias corrected or you would like to use another method for noise estimation, you can skip this step and proceed to the denoising itself by passing the option --no_stabilization.
+Of course if your dataset is already bias corrected or you would like to use another method for noise estimation, you can skip this step and proceed to the denoising itself by passing the option **--no_stabilization**.
 The correction for Rician or Noncentral chi distributed noise would then be left to any other method of your choosing.

 #### 1.1a Advanced techniques for estimating N (optional topic)